-Step Action 1 Is the customer totally fed by another person, including being fed by another person through a stomach tube or vein access?
-If YES, STOP.
+Step Action 1 Is the customer totally fed by another person, including being fed by another person through a stomach tube or vein access? • If YES, STOP.
 Give the customer a score of 3.
 If NO, continue to step 2.
-2 Does the customer need assistance with the following most of the time?
-Eating on their own, but needs stand-by assistance for frequent gagging, choking, difficulty swallowing, or aspiration; OR Need assistance being fed some food by mouth by another person o If YES to either question, STOP.
-Give the customer a score of 2.
-If No to both questions, continue to step 3.
+2 Does the customer need assistance with the following most of the time? • Eating on their own, but needs stand-by assistance for frequent gagging, choking, difficulty swallowing, or aspiration; OR Need assistance being fed some food by mouth by another person \circ If YES to either question, STOP.
+Give the customer a score of 2. \circ If No to both questions, continue to step 3.

-- 3 Does the customer need assistance with the following most of the time? - Feed, chew, and swallow foods on their own, but need reminding to maintain adequate intake; OR - Need set-up (includes mechanically altered diet) - o If YES to either question, STOP.
-Give the customer a score of 1. - If NO to both questions, continue to step 4. - Is the customer able to complete the activity independently, with or without assistive utensils, without safety issues most of the time? - If YES, STOP.
-Give the customer a score of 0. - If NO, the customer meets some scoring criteria above, go back to step 1.

-NOTE If a customer is fed through a feeding tube or vein, score a 0 if the person administers the feeding independently

-Term Definitions Assistive Utensils Utensils that are designed, made, or adapted to help a person with eating.
-Examples: curved utensils, universal cuff utensil holder, bendable utensils, weighted utensils Mechanically altered diet Food prepared with the purpose of changing the consistency to make it easier for a person to eat by mouth.
-Examples: soft foods, pureed foods, ground meat, thickened liquids Parenteral Nutrition A method of getting nutrition into the body through the veins Serving Food Bringing food to a person Set-up Actions taken before a meal to make it easier for a person to eat.
-Examples include: opening milk cartons, cutting food, clockwise arrangement for the visually impaired, cutting or pureeing of food.
-Set-up does NOT include: serving food, delivering a meal, preparing food (for example, cooking).
+3 Does the customer need assistance with the following most of the time? • Feed, chew, and swallow foods on their own, but need reminding to maintain adequate intake; OR Need set-up (includes mechanically altered diet) \circ If YES to either question, STOP.
+Give the customer a score of 1. \circ If NO to both questions, continue to step 4.
+4 Is the customer able to complete the activity independently, with or without assistive utensils, without safety issues most of the time? • If YES, STOP.
+Give the customer a score of 0. • If NO, the customer meets some scoring criteria above, go back to step 1.
+NOTE If a customer is fed through a feeding tube or vein, score a 0 if the person administers the feeding independently are designed, made, or adapted to with eating.
+Examples: curved ersal cuff utensil holder, bendable hted utensils d with the purpose of changing the o make it easier for a person to eat by ples: soft foods, pureed foods, ground ed liquids getting nutrition into the body through to a person before a meal to make it easier for a .
+Examples include: opening milk ng food, clockwise arrangement for the red, cutting or pureeing of food. ir

-Stand-by Assistance The presence of another person within arm's reach required to prevent injury during the performance Nutrition administered through a tube.
+The presence of another person within arm's reach required to prevent injury during the performance Nutrition administered through a tube.
 Examples include nasogastric (NG) tube, gastrostomy (g-tube) or jejunostomy (j-tube).